It's Time To Focus On The Long Run With Amarin Corporation plc (AMRN) stock - The Dwinnex

-Amarin Corporation plc (NASDAQ: AMRN) closed the day trading at 1.12 up 2.75% from the previous closing price of $1.09.
-In other words, the price has increased by $+0.0300 from its previous closing price.
-On the day, 1852769 shares were traded.
-AMRN reached its highest trading level at $1.1500 during the session, while it also had its lowest trading level at $1.0600.
+Amarin Corporation plc (NASDAQ: AMRN) closed the day trading at 1.24 down -3.12% from the previous closing price of $1.28.
+In other words, the price has decreased by $-0.0400 from its previous closing price.
+On the day, 2419359 shares were traded.
+AMRN reached its highest trading level at $1.3100 during the session, while it also had its lowest trading level at $1.2300.

 Sponsored